ImZaharias/ImZaharias/README.md

 ## 🌱 A Bit About Me

 - Always curious and hungry to learn new things — especially in the Salesforce world
 - Currently diving deep into my **MSc in Informatics** at the University of Piraeus
+- Completed the **Coding Factory**, a 6-month software development bootcamp by AUEB
 - Spent 7 years in the **Special Forces** — now channeling that focus into tech
 - Worked in **Data Entry** — and now making the leap into software development
 - Love building, solving problems, and pushing myself every day